-The Department for Media, Culture and Sport (DCMS) has published a consultation, calling on businesses and charities alike to offer their views on potential exemptions within the upcoming General Data Protection Regulation (GDPR) legislation.
+The Department for Media, Culture and Sport (DCMS) recently published a consultation, calling on businesses and charities alike to offer their views on potential exemptions within the upcoming General Data Protection Regulation (GDPR) legislation.

 The EU’s GDPR will come into force in the UK from 25 May 2018 and the legislation contains certain derogations where the UK can exercise discretion over how provisions will apply.
 The consultation paper splits the legislation into 14 themes and responders are encouraged to consider the derogations in the Articles relating to each specific theme.
 Themes which may be of particular interest to charities include: